I can’t believe we only have a few days left until Christmas.

 Withdraw the money from your fun account and use cash to pay for everything.

-When we use our card to pay for purchases we can easily lose track of the amount of money we spend, especially when we’re out partying for a whole month straight.
+When we use our cards to pay for purchases we can easily lose track of the amount of money we spend, especially when we’re out partying for a whole month straight.

 Yep, you guessed it – I’ve done that as well.
 Now you know why I love the Caribbean.